tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 ## Installing React Native

+We'll begin our app on iOS since the development workflow is a bit easier, and add instructions for creating an Android version towards the end of the guide.

 ### Basic Requirements

 The steps that follow assume you’ve met React Native’s basic requirements, which are: